Green party leader Eamon ‘Skullduggery’ Ryan, took a journalist’s call today, above the roar of an industrial strength paper shredder.

 “Indeed, I do,” Skullduggery chuckled into the phone, “happy days!”

-As he hung up and the shredder finished eating, the room fell silent again and he decided to try and catch 40 winks before lunch.
+As he hung up, the shredder finished eating and the room fell silent again, so he decided to try and catch 40 winks before lunch.